Wiselab2/Y2H-SCORES/README.md

 -threshold_enrichment_score 0.5 the desired threshold for the p-values that are used to calculate the enrichment score.
 Smaller values indicate more stringent scores.
 ```
 After running the Y2H-SCORES software there will be a new folder in *toy\_example*  called *output\_toy_dataset*.
-This folder contains the *Total\_scores.csv* file with the compilation of the three scores and the columns: prey, bait, Enrichment score, Specificity score, *In-frame* score, In-frame Transcripts, Sum of scores and Borda scores.
+This folder contains the *Total\_scores.csv* file with the compilation of the three scores and the columns: prey, bait, Enrichment score, Specificity score, *In-frame* score, In-frame prey transcripts, Sum of scores and Borda scores.